chris-mcnulty/ideaspace/replit.md

-# Aurora - Multi-Tenant Collaborative Envisioning Platform
+# Nebula - Multi-Tenant Collaborative Envisioning Platform

 ## Overview
-Aurora is a web application facilitating structured collaborative envisioning sessions for cohorts.
+Nebula is a web application facilitating structured collaborative envisioning sessions for cohorts.
 It enables facilitators to guide participants through real-time ideation, AI-powered categorization, pairwise voting, and stack ranking, culminating in personalized results.
 The platform provides a multi-tenant environment for organizations to conduct envisioning workshops.

 ## User Preferences
 - The user wants iterative development.